Lavish8349/C-Journals/README.md

 - Just enough logic to keep it funny and syntactically correct

 ⚠️ Warning: May cause chuckles and sudden gym motivation.
+## 🧠 D-2: What I Learned
+- if / else if / else logic flow
+- Comparison + logical operators
+- How to write interactive C programs
+- How to use conditionals to deliver humor, personalization, and creativity